angelozero/java-9-to-14/README.md

 ## Java 9

 - ### Collection Factories
-- Instead of use like this
+- Instead of use this

 ```javascript
     @Deprecated